sanguis/sanguis.github.io/_posts/2017-11-14-Mob-Programming-Guilines.md

 ## Planning the event.

-All participants need the ability to share a workspace set up for that.
+All participants need the ability to share a development workspace includeing keyboard and mouse control.

 ## Mob event invites should include:

-* A repo for people to pre clone.
+* A repo for people to pre clone and get firmillier with.
-* Goals for the session.
+* Goals/Stories for the session.
 * Links to relevant documentation.
 * Any extra tools needed to take part as defiend but the _Moberator_ or _Product Owner_

+## Good starting stories for team building.
+* Code koans
+* Refactoring
+* Test engneering.

 ## Tools
 ### Workspace sharing.
 * Skype
-* Screenhero
+* Slack
-* Zoom <- Perfered by me
+* Zoom (Zoom.us) <- Perfered by me

 ### White-boarding.
 hackpad.net